 In many Terms and Conditions agreements online you'll see both "Limitation" and "Exclusion of Liability" clauses.

-But what do these clauses do exactly?
-How can you use these clauses for your business?
+This article will describe what these clauses do and can you use these clauses for your business.

 - Definition of key words and phrases used in the entire agreement

 - Accountability for online actions, behavior, and conduct